 Understanding American cultural differences

 Americans have their own customs and way of doing things.
 It can be confusing for newcomers.
-This information about American society and cultural differences will help you understand your new home.
+This information about American society and cultural differences will help you understand US culture.

 The United States was once a colony of Britain.
 It became a free country in 1776 after the American Revolution.
 Another big conflict came in the Civil War, during the 1860s.
 Americans in the Civil War fought about rights, including the right to own slaves who were brought from Africa.
 The slaves were freed, and the laws were changed.

 Another important thing to know about American history and cultural differences is that Americans come from many backgrounds.
 Only Native Americans (also called Indians) have ancestors from America.
 All other Americans have ancestors who came from other continents.
 Many of them came as refugees.

 Because of this history, racial issues are important in American culture.
 The law says people are all the same.
 But one of the important cultural differences in the USA is that Americans divide themselves by race.
 African Americans do not always get the same opportunities as whites.
 Many non-white Americans are poorer than white Americans.

 Americans are very proud of their country.
 American culture and society is founded on freedom, equal rights and democracy.
 Americans value the idea of free speech.
 This means they are allowed to say what they like about the president.
 They protest when the government does things they do not like.

 The law says the government must not follow any religion and people have a right to their religious and cultural differences.
 But most Americans celebrate Christian holidays.
 About 80% of Americans say they are Christian, although fewer than 40% go to church.
 Like Islam, Christianity follows one God.
 It tells followers to be kind to their neighbors and to treat others with respect.